 LEDs: The MB8600 comes with a bigger array of LEDs, with the front panel accommodating an additional LAN-specific LED, which seems to be missing on the SB8200.
 Plus, the rear panel comes with 8 LEDs i.e. two for each LAN port, exhibiting connection speeds and data flow.

-Similarities between Arris SB8200 and Motorola MB8600
+Similarities Between ARRIS SB8200 and Motorola MB8600

 - DOCSIS 3.0 fallback is supported for standard internet services

-- Each modem supports 2×2 OFDM/OFDMA channel bonding, in case DOCSIS 3.1 speeds are sought after
+- Each modem supports 2×2 OFDM/OFDMA channel bonding in case DOCSIS 3.1 speeds are sought after

 - Full band tuning for improved energy efficiency and speeds